km-mahbub/hangman/README.md

 ### Production

-To start the container in development mode, run the following command from project root folder.
+To start the container in production mode, run the following command from project root folder.

 ```bash
 sudo docker-compose up -d